troclaux/notes/aws.md

 > proprietary relational database engine that is part of rds

-- fully managed
+- fully-managed
 - highly available
 - costs more than rds, but is more efficient
 - supports postgresql and mysql
 - continuous auto scaling

-## Auto Scaling Group
+## Auto Scaling Group (ASG)

-> feature that allows aws to automatically manage the number of instances based on demand
+> feature that allows aws to automatically manage the number of ec2 instances based on demand

-- available in the following services: ec2, cloudwatch, elb
 - scaling strategies
   - manual scaling: you update the size of an ASG manually
   - dynamic scaling